 In a new report, “Innovation Required: Moving More People with Less Traffic,” TransForm calls on C/CAG to consider an alternative that they say would be cheaper, more effective at reducing traffic congestion, and would improve public transit.
-Instead of adding carpool lanes, TransForm is pushing for conversion of existing highway lanes to what are known as optimized high occupancy toll lanes, or HOT lanes for short, which are free for carpoolers but available to solo drivers for a fee.
-The report, which includes a traffic analysis conducted by former C/CAG Transportation Programs and Planning Manager Joseph Kott, concludes that this option would move more people with less traffic at just one-tenth the cost of the agency’s current plans.
+Instead of adding carpool lanes, TransForm is pushing for conversion of one existing highway lane in each direction into “optimized high occupancy toll lanes” (Optimized HOT), also called express lanes.

-Those figures are based on the same assumptions used by C/CAG for other traffic analyses but include factors ignored in C/CAG’s June 2012 carpool lane feasibility study, which was the basis for the decision to further examine additional carpool lanes.
-Kott, the former C/CAG planner, said transportation agencies often neglect to account for factors such as growing demand for public and private transit, the potential for Transportation Demand Management programs to provide financial incentives for non-driving commutes, and induced driving demand created by highway expansions.
+The 75 percent more people in 10 percent fewer vehicles figures are based on the same assumptions used by C/CAG for other traffic analyses but include factors ignored in C/CAG’s June 2012 carpool lane feasibility study, such as demand variable with pricing and mode shift from solo driving to transit.
+Kott, the former C/CAG planner, said transportation agencies also usually neglect to account for factors such as growing demand for public and private transit, walking, bicycling, and the potential for Transportation Demand Management (TDM) programs to provide financial incentives for non-driving commutes, since these are all relatively recent trends.

 “We’re still stuck in this mode of saying that all we can do is provide for private motor vehicle travel on our highways and that’s all we can forecast,” said Kott.
 “We can do multi-modal forecasts too, but we have to have the right assumptions.”